ImagingDataCommons/highdicom/docs/ann.rst

 -- or 3 -- meaning that the coordinates are expressed as a (X,Y,Z) triple in 3D
 frame of reference coordinates.

-Here is a simple example of constructing an annotation group.
+Here is a simple example of constructing an annotation group:

 .. code-block:: python